 Human Resources Management Services

 Human Resources Management Services involve activities undertaken for determining strategic direction, allocating resources among services and processes, as well as activities relating to analyzing exposure to risk and determining appropriate countermeasures.
-They ensure that the service operations and programs of the federal government comply with applicable laws, regulations, policies and plans.
+They ensure that the service operations and programs of the federal government comply with applicable laws, regulations, policies and/or plans.

 - Classification of Positions Class of Record

 - Hospitality Class of Record

 Information Management Services involve activities undertaken to achieve efficient and effective information management to support program and service delivery; foster informed decision making; facilitate accountability, transparency and collaboration; and preserve and ensure access to information and records for the benefit of present and future generations.